metiviem/rscons/doc/user_guide.md

 Construction variables are values assigned to keys within an Environment.
 Construction variables are used by Builders to produce output files.
-See [#Default Construction Variables] for a reference of all built-in construction variables.
+See ${#Default Construction Variables} for a reference of all built-in construction variables.

 Example: